-In the fourth quarter of 2013, a \$20.7 million valuation allowance was recorded against the deferred tax assets for Italy, which primarily related to net operating loss carryforwards and accrued loss contracts for Belleli EPC projects.
-Although the net operating losses have an unlimited carryforward period, cumulative losses in recent years and losses expected in the near term result in it no longer being more likely than not that we will realize the deferred tax assets in the foreseeable future.
-Due to annual limitations on the utilization of Italy net operating loss carryforwards, we would need to generate more than \$83 million of taxable income in Italy to fully realize the deferred tax assets.
+In the fourth quarter of 2013, a \$9.0 million valuation allowance was recorded against the deferred tax asset for Italy net operating loss carryforwards.
+Although the net operating losses have an unlimited carryforward period, cumulative losses in recent years and losses expected in the near term result in it no longer being more likely than not that we will realize the deferred tax asset in the foreseeable future.
+Due to annual limitations on the utilization of Italy net operating loss carryforwards, we would need to generate more than \$40.0 million of taxable income in Italy to fully realize the deferred tax asset.

-We have not provided U.S. federal income taxes on indefinitely (or permanently) reinvested cumulative earnings of approximately \$599.8 million generated by our non-U.S. subsidiaries as of December 31, 2015.
+We have not provided U.S. federal income taxes on indefinitely (or permanently) reinvested cumulative earnings of approximately \$622.0 million generated by our non-U.S. subsidiaries as of December 31, 2015.
 Such earnings are from ongoing operations which will be used to fund international growth.
 We have not recorded a deferred tax liability related to these unremitted foreign earnings as it is not practicable to estimate the amount of unrecognized deferred tax liabilities.
 In the event of a distribution of those earnings to the U.S. in the form of dividends, we may be subject to both foreign withholding taxes and U.S. federal income taxes net of allowable foreign tax credits.